Adoption and contact between separated birth siblings.

 My PhD research study is about listening to the experiences of adult adoptees, who were separated from their birth siblings in childhood through adoption from local authority care, in the UK.

 Following the introduction of the Children Act 1989, there was a duty on courts to give due regard to, children’s “wishes and feelings” before making decisions that affect their lives and, where possible, to place siblings together.
-The introduction of this legislation in 1991 altered the approach to adoption, making it more open and increasing the need to consider contact with birth relatives, including siblings.
+The introduction of this legislation in 1991 altered the approach to adoption, intending to make it more open and increasing the need to consider ongoing contact with birth relatives, including siblings.

 - 1 Similar Profiles